trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/TIM/TIM_TimeBase/readme.txt

 ARR = (TIM2 counter clock / time base frequency) - 1
 ARR = (TIM2 counter clock / 10) - 1

 Update interrupts are enabled.
-Within the update interrupt service routine pin PA.05 (connected to LED2 on board STM32F334R8-Nucleo Rev C) is toggled.
+Within the update interrupt service routine, pin PA.05 (connected to LED2 on board STM32F334R8-Nucleo Rev C) is toggled.
+So the period of blinking of LED2 = 2 * time base period.

 User push-button can be used to modify the time base period from 100 ms to 1 s in 100 ms steps.
 To do so, every time User push-button is pressed, the